 - (1) Any use permitted in the A-E exclusive agricultural district. - (2) One-family dwelling. - (3) Agricultural or farm uses on not less than five (5) acres of land, including the keeping of poultry and livestock, except that the keeping of hogs, unneutered male goats or furbearing animals shall not be permitted on less than twenty (20) acres.
-Those practicing agricultural uses under this Section must comply with standard manure disposal practices. - (4) Horticulture, including greenhouses and nurseries.
+Those practicing agricultural uses under this Section must comply with standard manure disposal practices. - (4) Horticulture, including greenhouses and nurseries. - (5) The following accessory buildings, subject to the conditions specified: - (a) Private garages when located on the same lot, and not involving the conduct of a business.
+No garage shall be erected until its principal building is present or under construction.

-- (5) The following accessory buildings, subject to the conditions specified: - (a) Private garages when located on the same lot, and not involving the conduct of a business; no private garage shall be erected unless the principal building to which such garage is an accessory use has been erected or is to be erected simultaneously with said garage. - (b) Quarters for household or farm employees, provided, however, those quarters shall be occupied only by those individuals employed full time on the premises and their families. - (c) Stables, barns, or poultry houses, which house livestock or poultry, shall not be less than fifty (50) feet from an adjacent property line. - (6) Home occupations and professional offices as regulated in Section 19 (J) of this Code - (7) Signs shall comply with the Town of Genesee Sign Ordinance. - (8) Hobby kennel as regulated in Section 19 (I) of this Code. - (9) Private stables subject to a written refuse disposal plan being submitted to and approved by the Town Plan Commission if requested by the Town Planner, provided that not more than one horse or other head of livestock are kept for each full open acre over two acres of open lot area and provided that the keeping of hogs, pigs of any kind (except potbellied pigs as defined in this Code for which a hobby kennel use permit has been issued), male goats or fur-bearing animals shall not be permitted on less than 20 acres. - (10) Yard sales which shall be limited to 3 consecutive days.
+- (b) Quarters for household or farm employees, provided, however, those quarters shall be occupied only by those individuals employed by the farm or household on a full-time basis. - (c) Private boat houses providing no human habitation is permitted.
+Only one (1) boathouse per lot is allowed. - (d) Stables, barns, or poultry houses, which house livestock or poultry, shall not be less than fifty (50) feet from an adjacent property line. - (6) Home occupations and professional offices as regulated in Section 25 (K) of this Code - (7) Signs shall comply with the Town of Oconomowoc Sign Ordinance. - (8) Hobby kennel as regulated in Section 25 (J) of this Code. - (9) Private stables subject to a written refuse disposal plan being submitted to and approved by the Town Plan Commission if requested by the Town Building Inspector, provided that not more than one (1) horse or other head of livestock are kept for each full open acre over two (2) acres of open lot area and provided that the keeping of hogs, pigs of any kind (except potbellied pigs as defined in this Code for which a hobby kennel use permit has been issued), male goats or fur-bearing animals shall not be permitted on less than twenty (20) acres. - (10) Yard sales which shall be limited to 3 consecutive days.
 There shall be at least thirty (30) days between the last day of a yard sale and the first day of a subsequent yard sale. - (11) Community living arrangements and community based residential facilities which have a capacity of eight (8) or fewer persons, subject to the limitations set forth in Section 62.23 (7) (I) of the Wisconsin Statutes and amendments thereto. - (12) Family daycare home or foster family home of eight (8) or fewer persons

-(B) Conditional uses.
+(B) Conditional uses